andk/cpanpm/t/README.shell.txt

 (3) Upload and embed into our minicpan

+- verify that 'make dist' on CPAN.pm still works

 - if you want more distros, repeat (1) and (2) now

 - upload the distro(s) to the CPAN and wait until the indexer has